 In His Majesty’s Theatre there are designated areas for coats situated in the old foyer and the stalls.
 Any belongings left in these areas are done so at the owner’s risk.

-The theatre bars are always open before a show, serving a range of drinks.
+The theatre bars are always open before a show from 1 hour prior to the start of the performance, serving a range of drinks.
 You can also take your drink into the main auditorium for most shows, provided they are in the plastic cups found around the bar.
 As we expect our bars to be very busy during the interval, we recommend that you place your interval drinks order in any of our bars before the show begins.

 We sell an assortment of sweets, soft drinks, programmes and ice-creams in our venues.
 Our Front-of-House team also offers a selection of merchandise for certain shows in the foyers of our venues.